 Bystander training is a nonviolent mechanism for community members to go out into the real world and prevent confrontations from escalating, prevent harassment or hate crimes, and act as better allies.

-The training event included people who had experienced harassment as well as those who had only witnessed it.
+Approximately 40 people came to learn bystander training from the Washington Council on American Islamic Relations (CAIR-WA) on Jan.
+13. The training event included people who had experienced harassment as well as those who had only witnessed it.

 Fatima Sheikh has experienced both.